 Most importantly, the total transmission phase range provided by the $n$-layer nonlocal structure keeps increasing linearly with $n$ (see the different phase ranges in Fig. \ref{fig4}(b,d,f)), with no observable increase of relative phase error and with clear improvements in terms of transmission amplitude.
 Since these multilayered nonlocal structures are able to mimic the response of free space for an arbitrary range of transmission phases, they can be used to replace free-space volumes of arbitrary length, as further demonstrated in the context of focusing and imaging in the next section.

-We also note that, because the replaced length of free space increases linearly with $n$, but the thickness of the $n$-layer nonlocal device does not, due to the extra quarter-wavelength space between resonators, the squeezing ratio $R$ is not constant.
-For our one-layer nonlocal metasurface, the squeezing ratio is $R=5.6$, while it slightly decreases to $R=5.15$ when $n$ is large (see also Supplementary material).
-This compression ratio and angular range are better than the one in \cite{reshef2020towards} ($R=4.9$ and $k_{t,\max}/k_0=0.27$), even without optimization, and with a much simpler, regular, and scalable design with higher transmission amplitude.
-In addition, if we target a much smaller angular range, for example $k_{t,\max}/k_0=0.01$, using a 40-layer structure, as in one of the designs in \cite{guo2020squeeze}, the total length of replaced free space $L/\lambda_0$ allowed by the trade-off in Eq. (\ref{eq:trade-off-n}) would be more than fifty times larger than the results in \cite{guo2020squeeze}, due to the fact that these earlier designs only utilize a few percents of the available phase range around a transmission resonance (compared to 50\% for our structure).
-We stress again that our results are obtained with a single dielectric material and no optimization, which suggests that there is very large room for improvement in terms of compression ratio (for a fixed $L$ and $k_{t,\max}$) if the resonators are miniaturized using optimization and inverse design, and by employing high-index dielectrics and perhaps plasmonic materials.
+We also note that, because the replaced length of free space increases linearly with $n$, but the thickness of the $n$-layer nonlocal structure does not, due to the extra quarter-wavelength space between resonators, the squeezing ratio $R$ is not constant.
+For our one-layer nonlocal metasurface, the squeezing ratio is $R=5.6$, while it slightly decreases to $R=5.15$ when $n$ is large (see also supporting information).
+This compression ratio and angular range are better than the ones reported in Ref. \cite{reshef2020towards} ($R=4.9$ and $k_{t,\max}/k_0=0.27$), even without optimization, and with a much simpler, regular, and scalable design with higher transmission amplitude.
+In addition, if we target a much smaller angular range, for example $k_{t,\max}/k_0=0.01$, using a 40-layer structure, as in one of the designs in Ref. \cite{guo2020squeeze}, the total length of replaced free space $L/\lambda_0$ allowed by the trade-off in Eq. (\ref{eq:trade-off-n}) would be more than fifty times larger than what was obtained in Ref. \cite{guo2020squeeze}, due to the fact that these earlier designs only utilize a few percents of the available phase range around a transmission resonance (compared to 50\% for our structures).
+We stress again that our results are obtained with only dielectric materials and no optimization, which suggests that there is very large room for improvement in terms of compression ratio (for a fixed $L$ and $k_{t,\max}$) if the resonators are miniaturized using optimization and inverse design, and perhaps by employing high-index dielectrics combined with plasmonic materials.

-\section{Nonlocal Flat-Optics for Focusing, Imaging, and Magnification}
+\section{Nonlocal Flat-Optics for Focusing, Imaging, and \\Magnification}